dotnet/docs/docs/framework/wpf/controls/how-to-remove-an-adorner-from-an-element.md

 ---
-title: "How to: Remove an Adorner from an Element | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "How to: Remove an Adorner from an Element" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net-framework"